GATHER YOUR TOOLS:

 If your work is on a stretched canvas, you'll want to reinforce it at the back with some cardboard.
 Resin can be heavy so reinforcing the back will provide strength and support, preventing the canvas from sagging and the resin from pooling in the centre.

-💡 TIP: If you're using a stretched canvas, have you ever considered using a wooden art panel instead?
+💡TIP: Have you ever considered using a wooden panel?
 Dave discusses the differences and demonstrates how to reinforce a large stretched canvas in this video:

 SEALING YOUR ARTWORK